geobe/spring-vaadin-groovy/README.md

 for the security integration are available.
 But it took me quite some time to get it all working, so I [wrote a bit](http://www.georgbeier.de/tutorials-java-und-mehr/java8-spring-groovy-vaadin/spring-vaadin-security-integration/) about it (at the moment in German).
+## Adding Object based Security
+We want to grant users different access rights to project artifacts depending on their project membership and project role.